 Even Playbills look out of place in this reality.

 This morning, I remember the Speum at MOMA,

 There has to be something in Lucite at MOMA that

 shows how to view half full/half empty in ARIAL/BOLD

-Then, our sitting at Starbucks watching people,
+Then, my husband and I sat at Starbucks watching people,

 chatting with a fellow Treo user,